royertiago/INE5443/user_manual.md

 Chose some pixels on the image, and press any key.
 The program will classify the other pixels in the screen for proximity with the chosen pixels using the Mahalanobis distance.
-The second image contains the classificationn result.
+The second image contains the classification result.
 Pixels closer to white were classified as close to the chosen pixels;
 darker pixels were classified as distant to the chosen pixels.